ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 ## Doing practical stuff with VimTeX {#doing-stuff}

 Following is a summary, with examples, of useful functionality provided by VimTeX.
-Again, nothing in this section is particularly original---you can find everything in the VimTeX documentation.

-**Customization is easy:**
-By the way, every shortcut used to access them can easily customized to anything you like---as described a few paragraphs below in the section [Customization is easy](#customization).
-But first, here is some practical LaTeX wizardry using VimTeX!

 ### Change and delete stuff